The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 What Makes A Tornado Dangerous

-These factors combine to contribute to the devastation of structures and loss of life that occur over a short period of time.
-You can find more in-depth information about tornadoes in this article
+These factors combine to cause the devastation of structures and loss of life over a short period.
+You can find more in-depth information about tornadoes in this article.

 2) Tropical Cyclones (Hurricanes, Cyclones, Typhoons)